seasonedfish/fishersun.com/src/content/posts/using-a-built-in-binding-thats-shadowed/index.md

 ---

 The other day, I was getting TypeScript errors when I tried to use a built-in Map in some legacy code.
-It turns out, the module had imported the Immutable.js Map, so trying to create a built-in Map with `new Map()` would create an Immutable.js Map instead.
+It turns out, the module had imported the Immutable.js Map, shadowing the built-in one.

+(Trying to create a built-in Map with `new Map()` would error because Map would refer to the Immutable.js Map [factory function](https://github.com/immutable-js/immutable-js/blob/0c2d021552ee74022863f33ff3704f44c4862fde/type-definitions/immutable.d.ts#L813-L814), and `new` cannot be used with it.)

 How could I keep the existing usages of the Immutable.js Map and use the built-in Map at the same time?